zhang0557kui/document-layout-segmentation/README.md

 ## Setup
 ### Dependencies
-This repo has been tested only with tensorflow-gpu==2.3.1 and tensorflow-addons=0.11.2.
+This repo has been tested only with tensorflow-gpu==2.3.1 and tensorflow-addons=0.11.2 using python3.6.
 The full list of pip dependencies is in requirements.txt.

 Additionally, there is a minor dependence on tensorflow-examples.
 This can be installed using:
 ```